chas523/synqevra/frontend/README.md

 - After selecting Rest Api Call Node (and logging into Medplum via medplum auth form present in /ruleChain tab) - Authorization Property in Request Headers would be filled with Medplum Access Token.

 3. Validate the metadata - track```firstNodeIndex``` value - responsible for 1st connection - it gets removed every update, so we're updating it manually to '0'.
+Validate the ```firstRuleNodeId``` in RuleChain info ```GET api/ruleChain/{ruleChainId}``` - could be removed and set to 'null'.
 5. Increment ```version``` property.
 Without incrementing ```version` we may expect 409 Error.
 6. Click ACCEPT button - triggers```POST /api/ruleChain/metadata```
 7. Rule Chain metadata is saved.

+In order for Rule Chain to post data to Medplum it's required for 'Rest API Call' node to have valid Medplum Access Token.
+You can paste it manually or just use Medplum Log In Form inside Rule Chain tab.
+As described above - if logged in with Medplum Form - the token will be added automatically.

+On the other hand - if the Medplum Log In form is not used, then Authorization Header won't be automatically included into new Rest API Call nodes.
+There won't be possibility to preview /Observation tab as well - without token - data won't be fetched.
 ### Test the Rule Chain

 You can check how it got created inside thingsboard UI at http://localhost:8088/ruleChains

-To test the RuleChain go to http://localhost:3000/mock and send telemetry data (like a temperature) that'd match your rule chain settings.
+To test the RuleChain go to http://localhost:3000/mock (described below) and send telemetry data (like a temperature) that'd match your rule chain settings.

 After sending data go to http://localhost:3000/observations and preview new observation.
 The detailed screen of observations tab is not present.
 For this please visit http://localhost:3001/Observation - which is Medplum UI.